-Security of and Access to Campus Facilities Richmond Campus
+Security of and Access to Campus Facilities

+Marion Campus

-The Richmond campus buildings are accessible to faculty, staff, students, guests, and contractors during normal business hours on weekdays and during designated hours on the weekends.
-Normal operating hours vary for individual buildings and campus offices.
-However, hours may vary when the college is not under normal operations, (this includes most holidays.)
-Both campus buildings have 24-hour availability using card access.
-The college has two-way call stations around campus and its vicinity for use during emergencies.
+The Marion campus building is accessible to faculty, staff, students, guests, and contractors during normal business hours on weekdays and during designated hours on the weekends.
+However, hours may vary when the College is not under normal operations, (this includes most holidays.)
+The building has 24-hour availability using card access.
+Video cameras are utilized on campus.
+The Marion campus has several two-way call stations around campus for use during emergencies.
 By pressing the button on the stations, users are immediately connected with 911.
-Video cameras are utilized on campus.
-IUPD patrols campus property on a routine basis
+There are 4 emergency call boxes located in the campus building that connects to the security desk during normal business hours.